RaspberryPiFoundation/editor-ui/README.md

 - `embedded`: Enable embedded mode which hides some functionality (defaults to `false`)
 - `output_split_view`: Start with split view in output panel (defaults to `false`, i.e. tabbed view)

-It is possible to add query strings to control how the web component is configured.
-Any HTML attribute can be set on the query string, including `class`, `style` etc.

-For example, to load the page with the Sense Hat always showing, add [`?sense_hat_always_enabled` to the URL](http://localhost:3011?sense_hat_always_enabled)
+## Development

+### Previewing

+The web component test page at `http://localhost:3011` can be used to develop the web component in isolation if needed.
+This page is configured to pass query parameters into the web component as attributes (including `class`, `style` etc.), allowing the web component to be previewed in different states during development.
+For example, to preview the web component with the Sense HAT always showing, visit `http://localhost:3011?sense_hat_always_enabled=true`.

 ### Styling